VirtuallyCreative/virtuallycreative-core/content/_index.md

       A Canadian digital agency focused on advocating for compassionate design and accessibility development best practices.
     content: >
-      > Understand that accessibility isn’t something you tack on to a good design—it is good design.
+      > Understand that accessibility(a11y) isn’t something you tack on to a good design—it is good design.

       >